J45k4/PuppyOS/linux/README.md

 `scripts/mkconfig-mainline.sh` now defaults to `rk3588_mainline_min.hdmi.fragment` so the build enables the Rockchip HDMI/VOP stack; pass `FRAGMENT=linux/kernels/configs/rk3588_mainline_min.headless.fragment` if you need the smaller headless set.
 The helper script keeps the merge interactive-free, and `scripts/build-kernel.sh` clones https://git.kernel.org/.../stable/linux.git into `linux/kernel/` if it is missing, keeps it synced, runs the helper, and copies `Image` plus RK3588 DTBs into `build/kernel/<board>/`.

+### Fragment overrides

+`scripts/mkconfig-mainline.sh` merges the requested fragment on top of `make ARCH=arm64 defconfig` and immediately runs `make olddefconfig` so all other symbols stay at their defaults.
+Only the `CONFIG_*` lines in the fragment actually move away from the defconfig, so the existing HDMI/headless fragments in `linux/kernels/configs/` contain just the overrides the repo cares about.
+To force additional flags, drop a new fragment (for example `linux/kernels/configs/my-special.fragment`) with the minimal `CONFIG_FOO=y`/`CONFIG_BAR=m` lines you need and build with `FRAGMENT=linux/kernels/configs/my-special.fragment make image`; the merge will respect your overrides while leaving everything else untouched.

 ## U-Boot notes

 U-Boot is fetched under `uboot/`.
 Install the native dependencies before you build: